 Narcolepsy is a chronic neurological disorder that affects the sleep-wake cycle, which is controlled by the brain.
 For someone with narcolepsy, the brain is unable to regulate this cycle, which leads to symptoms like excessive daytime sleepiness and sleep attacks.

-- Rapid eye movement (REM) sleep.
-After you’ve moved through the stages of NREM sleep, you enter REM sleep.
-During this time, you may dream.
+- Rapid eye movement (REM) sleep: After you’ve moved through the stages of NREM sleep, you enter REM sleep.
+During this time, you may dream for a few minutes to hours.

 Other symptoms of narcolepsy can include: